theckhd/EmpDataLogger/README.md

 This will create an EmpDataLoggerDump.csv file in your SWL directory.
 Send that file to me.

 To let me do the work: Send me your ClientLog.txt file.

+The easiest way to send me your data is to create an issue ticket in Github and attach your file to it.